emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ### EAP-Payload TLV {#eap-payload-tlv}

-To allow piggybacking an EAP request or response with other TLVs, the EAP-Payload TLV is defined, which includes an encapsulated EAP packet and a list of optional TLVs.
+To allow coalescing an EAP request or response with other TLVs, the EAP-Payload TLV is defined, which includes an encapsulated EAP packet and a list of optional TLVs.
 The optional TLVs are provided for future extensibility to provide hints about the current EAP